 Details: Many tour operators offer manta swims.
 We went with Sea Quest, who were fantastic.
 They were very well organised and provided wetsuits, snorkel gear, flotation noodles (for your legs), and cookies and hot chocolate for afterwards (we really appreciated this!).

 They leave from Keauhou Harbor, which is just a five-minute boat ride from the most reliable manta viewing spot.
 Avoid boat tours from further afield, as it’ll be a cold trip back to base.

-Sea Quest manta tours cost $134, take place twice a night (times vary throughout the year), and last 75 minutes.
+Sea Quest manta tours cost from $145, take place twice a night (times vary throughout the year), and last 75 minutes.
 We did the earlier 6.45pm tour.
 The minimum age is 7, and you must be able to swim and have some snorkelling experience.